rombrew/phobia/doc/MotorTuning.md

 	# reg pm.flux_gain_SF <x>

-Vary **IF** gain from 0 to 1 as you want to use apriori speed prediction with moment inertia and current applied.
+Specify **IF** gain (from 0 to 1) as much as you want to add apriori speed prediction that takes into account moment of inertia and current applied.

 	# reg pm.flux_gain_IF <x>